OneBusAway/onebusaway-iphone/CONTRIBUTING.md

 We will accept pull requests if:

 * The code has proper tests and all tests pass (or it is a test exposing a failure in existing code)
-* It can be merged without problems (if not please use: `git rebase upstream/develop`)
+* It can be merged without problems (if not, please use: `git rebase upstream/develop`)
 * It doesn't break any existing functionality
 * It's quality code that conforms to [The New York Times style guide](https://github.com/NYTimes/objective-c-style-guide) and standard best practices
 * The description includes a motive for your change and the method you used to achieve it